vespakoen/docs/database/redis.md

 	$values = $redis->lrange('names', 5, 10);

 Notice the arguments to the comment are simply passed into the magic method.
-Isn't it a breeze?
 Of course, you are not required to use the magic methods, you may also pass commands to the server using the **run** method:

 	$values = $redis->run('lrange', array(5, 10));

 Just want to execute commands on the default Redis server?
-It gets even easier.
 You can just use static magic methods on the Redis class:

 	Redis::set('name', 'Taylor');